welissonArley/Packages.MAUI/src/MauiDays/readme.md

 Keep in mind that:

 1. It is crucial for you to start implementing the two callback functions.
-One for when the user interacts with a cancel button and another one to OK button.
+One for when the user interacts with a cancel button and another one when the user interacts with the OK button.
 This approach ensures that your application can respond appropriately to the user's actions and provide a good user experience.
-By providing a callback function for the cancel button, you enable the user to abort the current operation or close a dialog without proceeding further.
-On the other hand, by including a callback function for the OK button, you allow the user to confirm their selection and the callback will receive the date choosed.
+By providing a callback function for the cancel button, you enable the user to abort the current operation or close the popup without proceeding further.
+On the other hand, by including a callback function for the OK button, you allow the user to confirm their selection and the callback will receive the chosen date.
-2. You should always finish by calling the **BUILD** function to receive an popup instance.
+2. You should always finish by calling the **BUILD** function to receive a popup instance.

 Here's an example: